Skip to main content

 LDAP actions (Sync all users, Sync changed users, Remove imported users, Delete LDAP) | IOMETELDAP actions (Sync all users, Sync changed users, Remove imported users, Delete LDAP) | IOMETE

-Sync all users
+Sync all users and groups

-Remove imported users
+Remove imported users and groups

 Delete LDAP